 Our nominating and governance committee oversees the board of directors and committee self-evaluation process that involves the opportunity for each member of the board of directors to complete detailed surveys designed to assess the effectiveness of the board of directors as a whole and, separately, each of its committees.
-The surveys seek feedback on board of directors and committee composition and organization, the frequency and content of board of directors and committee meetings, the quality of management presentations to the board of directors and its committees, the board of director's relationship to senior management, and the performance of the board of directors and its committees in light of the responsibilities of each body established in our Corporate Governance Guidelines and the respective committee charters.
+The surveys seek feedback on board of directors and committee composition and organization, the frequency and content of board of directors and committee meetings, the quality of management presentations to the board of directors and its committees in light of the responsibilities of each body established in our Corporate Governance Guidelines and the respective committee charters.
 Our board of directors and each of its standing committees performed a facilitated self-evaluation in 2021 and met to review and discuss the results.
 Our nominating and governance committee views this process, which combines the opportunity for each director to individually reflect on board of directors and committee effectiveness with a collaborative discussion on performance, as providing a meaningful assessment tool and a forum for discussing areas for improvement.